 Was this a fort? a religious center, like Kuelap?
 Or was it simply a settlement?
 If so, then why so high upon a steep ridge?
 The Chachapoyas were a loosely federated society, with a number of regional power centers.
 Did they fight with each other, or did they live in peace before the Incas invaded them?
 According to Spanish chroniclers they fiercely resisted the Incas, and continued to rebel even after they were defeated.
 Did they fight the Incas here?

-After a picnic lunch we remount our horses and work our way back down the mountain slopes to the village of Leimembamba, where we spend the night a night at local hostel.
+After a picnic lunch we remount and work our way back down the mountain slopes to the village of Leimembamba, where we spend the night.

-Day 5: Leimebamba to Cajamarca A morning museum visit, and a road journey across the Marañon Canyon.
+Day 5 - Leymebamba to Cajamarca A morning museum visit, and a road journey across the Marañon Canyon.